Active Learning for Crowd-Sourced Databases: Experimental Results

 \textbf{Object Containment.} We again mixed $50$ human faces and $50$ background images from Caltech101~\cite{caltech101}.
 Because differentiating human faces from background clutter is easy for humans, we used the crowd labels as ground truth in this experiment.
-Figure~\ref{humanface-fmeasure} shows the upfront scenario with an initial set of $10$ labeled images, where both \un and \ete lift the baseline's F1-measure by $16\%$, while \smd provides a lift of 13\%.
-All the three algorithms increase the baseline's AUCLOG by $5-6\%$.
-Note that the baseline's F1-measure slightly degrades as it reaches higher budgets.
-This is because some of the images are harder to classify, which the baseline finally has to answer, while the active learning algorithms avoid them, leaving them in the last batch which will be handled by the crowd.\barzan{I'm not convinced myself.}
+Figure~\ref{humanface-fmeasure} shows the upfront scenario with an initial set of $10$ labeled images, where both \un and \ete lift the baseline's F1-measure by $16\verb= F1-measure degrades slightly as it reaches higher budgets, since the baseline is forced to give answers to hard-to-classify questions, while the AL algorithms avoid such questions, leaving them to the last batch (which is answered by the crowd).

 \eat{